ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 ## Initializing Ramp

 ![](v2Assets/RampLogin.png)
-As you can see, there is a `RampServiceAdapter` attached to the game object that is responsible for loging in your user.
-We highly encourage to attach all the necessary services you want to add to the login object itself, because we're retrieveing the `IWeb3BuilderServiceAdapter` from the object that implements the `ILoginProvider`, in this case, that's `Web3AuthLoginProvider`.
+As you can see, there is a `RampServiceAdapter` attached to the game object that is responsible for logging in your user.
+We highly encourage to attach all the necessary services you want to add to the login object itself, because we're retrieving the `IWeb3BuilderServiceAdapter` from the object that implements the `ILoginProvider`, in this case, that's `Web3AuthLoginProvider`.

 As you can see, the `RampServiceAdapter`has one field, and that's the ramp scriptable object.
 We're providing the Scriptable Object as part of the Ramp Package sample.